 - They also need to include information about the time when restraints were used.

-If you notice bruising or marks that look like they may have been caused by physical restraints.
-It can be difficult to tell if your loved one is under chemical restraint.
-Some seniors in nursing homes may not be particularly energetic because of their condition, age, or medication that a doctor has prescribed.
-However, if you notice sudden changes in your loved one, such as a significant drop in lucidity, energy, or demeanor, it’s possible the nursing home is unlawfully restraining your loved one.
+Suppose you notice bruising or marks that look like physical restraints may have caused them.
+It can be challenging to tell if your loved one is under chemical control.
+Some seniors in long-term care homes may not be incredibly energetic because of their condition, age, or medication that a doctor has prescribed.
+However, suppose you notice sudden changes in your loved one, such as a significant drop in lucidity, energy, or demeanor.
+In that case, the nursing home may be unlawfully restraining your loved one.

-A nursing home that violates your loved one’s rights should be held accountable for their actions.
+A facility that violates your loved one’s rights should be held accountable for their actions.
 Your loved one is supposed to have a high-quality life and get the care they need.
-Nursing home staff cannot use restraints in an effort to have more control over their residents.
-Unfortunately, this may happen if the home is understaffed and they cannot offer the care your loved one needs.
-But this is not your loved one’s fault and they do not deserve to be subjected to restraints.
+Staff cannot use restraints to have more control over their residents.
+Unfortunately, this may happen if the home is understaffed, and they cannot offer the care your loved one needs.
+But this is not your loved one’s fault, and they do not deserve to be subjected to restraints.